joshi88/Funds/README.md

-## Funds
+# Funds
-#funds is simple way for -
+##funds is simple way for -
-.
-Manage daley funds
+* Manage daley funds
-.
-Manage users
+* Manage users
-. sheets for users
+* sheets for users
-. sheets according to user group.
+* sheets according to user group.